 Medusa tattoos are inspired by Greek mythology.
 It is disappointing to see that a culture that once gave us philosophers like Plato, Socrates, Aristotle, and above all DIOGENES is now struggling economically and culturally.
-All the movies, music, and tattoos that are inspired by Greek mythology tell us that how influential ancient Greeks have been.
+All the movies, music, and tattoos that are inspired by Greek mythology tell us how influential ancient Greek art has been.

 Why Medusa Tattoos are Popular?